-Mr. Arhangelsky counsels clients on matters of regulatory compliance involving dietary supplements, foods, drugs, medical devices, cosmetics, and other product categories regulated by the Federal Agencies and their state analogues.
-He has extensive experience in labeling and advertising reviews, product strategy consultations, and regulatory affairs consultations.
-He aids clients in bringing products from conception to market, including medical devices, dietary supplements, cosmetics, foods, and more.
-He has authored articles on medical device regulation, and been interviewed in legal circulars as an expert on FDA law, advertising law, administrative law, and constitutional law.
+Mr. Arhangelsky counsels clients on matters of regulatory compliance involving dietary supplements, foods, drugs, medical devices, cosmetics, and other product categories regulated by Federal Agencies and their state analogues.
+He has particular experience counseling companies that sell, market, or distribute dietary supplements and food products.
+From the concept phase through global marketing, Mr. Arhangelsky has considerable experience and ability to help clients navigate nuanced laws and regulations that govern those highly regulated businesses.
+He has extensive experience in labeling and advertising reviews, product strategy, and regulatory affairs consultations.
+He has authored articles on medical device regulation, and been interviewed in legal circulars as an expert on FDA law, advertising law, administrative law, and constitutional issues.
 He has experience in medical device regulation, which includes assistance in areas such as pre-

 Peter was born and raised in White Plains, NY.
 He graduated cum laude from Suffolk University Law School in Boston, Massachusetts.
 He was a publishing member and later Note Editor for the Suffolk University Law Review.
 He was awarded one of Suffolk University’s Jurisprudence awards for his academic study in corporate law, and studied international law and international intellectual property at the University of Lünd, Sweden.

-Mr. Arhangelsky was selected to the 2017 Southwest Region Rising Stars list.
+Mr. Arhangelsky was selected to Southwest Region Rising Stars list in 2017.
 Each year, no more than 2.5 percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.